gpt-engineer-org/gpt-engineer/WINDOWS_README.md

 For **stable** release:

-Run `pip install gpt-engineer` in the command line
+Run `pip install gpt-engineer` in the command line as an administrator

 Or: